17 Oct 2025

 Executive summary

 EU consumer law is principles based and designed to adapt to new challenges without constant legislative revision.
-It already addresses deceptive practices, unfair contracts, manipulative design, transparency and accountability.
+Manipulative design, false urgency, addictive features, misleading advertising, pricing tricks, influencer marketing and subscription traps are all explicitly addressed by existing consumer, data protection and digital legislation.
+Where automation is involved, safeguards on transparency and human oversight are already guaranteed.
 This includes the Unfair Commercial Practices Directive (UCPD), the Consumer Rights Directive (CRD), the Unfair Contract Terms Directive (UCTD), the Digital Services Act (DSA) and the General Data Protection Regulation (GDPR).

-Rather than layering duplicative rules that only burden compliant businesses, the EU should focus on strengthening enforcement of existing laws.
-Stronger enforcement will have a deterrent effect whilst supporting Europe’s competitiveness agenda.
+There is no absence of rules: the problem lies in uneven enforcement.
+Rather than producing duplicative requirements that only burden compliant businesses, the EU should focus on strengthening enforcement of existing laws.

 Download the full document